 All vacations will be determined from July 1 to June 30 of each contract year.
 New employees will have vacation allowance prorated at the rate of .83 days per month and will be eligible to take such accrued vacation after the next June 1.
 New employees must work ten (10) or more days in order to accrue any vacation allowance during the first month of employment.
 No vacation time will be allowed before the vacation days have been earned.

 Vacation days may not be accumulated from one year to the next.
 However, vacation days allowed for the following year may be used beginning June of the current year with approval of the immediate supervisor and department director.
 Unused vacation days allowed for the previous year may be taken during June, July, August and September with approval of the immediate supervisor and department director.
 After September 30, the vacation allowance may not exceed the days accrued for the current year.

 Vacations are to be scheduled at times that are best for the District and the employee.
 Generally, vacations are to be scheduled during off-peak work seasons.
 Any special considerations must be approved by the immediate supervisor.
 Employees must present written vacation plans to the immediate supervisor for approval in advance.

 The length of vacation is figured on the number of years of continuous contract service in the District.
 For purposes of computing movement on the vacation schedule, employees hired prior to January 1 will be credited with a full year's employment for the first contract year.
 Those hired after January 1 will not receive vacation credit for the first year.
 (Placement on the salary schedule has no relation to vacation allowance.)

-Board Directive Jordan School District will comply with federal law in relation to hours of work for all classified personnel.
+Board Directive Jordan School District will comply with federal law in relation to hours of work for all education support professionals.
 The Board of Education directs the District Administration to establish policy respecting hours of work.

-The established work week for all classified employees begins Monday at 12:01 a.m. and ends Sunday night at midnight.
+The established work week for all education support professionals begins Monday at 12:01 a.m. and ends Sunday night at midnight.